beekermememe/platform_dev/README.md

 To get the api documentation you will need to start the server and navigate to the apidocs url - http://localhost:3000/apipie.
 We are using https://github.com/Apipie/apipie-rails to support this documentation.

 ## Project Notes
+1. There were a 3 endpoint that were optional that are not present, but I will discuss them here
+- Endpoint that takes a set of words and returns whether or not they are all anagrams of each other.
+This is not too clear on how the endpoint would return the results.
+In any case I would suggest we use the method Anagram.get_key on each word and find matches of the keys.
+- Endpoint to return all anagram groups of size >= *x*.
+I would suggest looking into using the same style of login in Anagram.find_all_words_with_the_maximum_number_of_anagrams, but rather than looking for all the anagram_keys in the max group, use the limit of the group size.
+- Endpoint to delete a word *and all of its anagrams*.
+I would suggest we use the method Anagram.get_key to find the matching anagrams to the word passed.

+2. Discussion

+- The first point to address here would be to look into either session authentication or at least an apikey on the Delete and Post methods.
+It is definitely a little scary to have them hanging out there.
+- DB selection.
+For simplicity, I used sqlite3.
+This makes the app easily portable.
+From a scalability standpoint however, this is not the answer.
+On selection of a DB/Datastore there are a number of items to determine, some of which are:
+    - What are the endpoints that will get the most traffic - what queries do they hit?
+    - When making queries, how "real-time" do we need the data to be? (especially regarding the stats)
+    - If we are implementing authentication, will this affect result sets
+    - Are there other systems that need access to our data
+    - What kind of response times are we looking for
+    - Backup/Restore requirements
+    - How big do we see the data getting?
+    - At the moment, a key value store may just fine for the anagram search but what else is coming down the pipeline?
+- Caching.
+We have no caching at the moment.
+We need to look at what are the main queries/endpoints that get traffic.
+We would need to see if it is even worth caching if the queries are always unique.
+It maybe worth looking into a different method of data storage - redis key/value store?
+- Refreshing the WordStat table.
+We need to decide if we need this run on a periodic basis or on an after-save when a new word is added/deleted?
+- Another thing that would be worth investing time in would be adding a standard error handling response from the API's.
+Should be return 404 if an anagram does not exist or if the word we wish to delete does not exist.
+When we add words, should be return feedback if a word already exists?
+- When approaching this project, I tried to not try to think too ahead.
+Especially when it came to the anagram search section.
+After looking at the project at first, I left this part to the end of the initial implementation.
+And rather than trying to integrate a solution into the databaase, I went with a code first approach.
+It was only then, once I had the mechanism as to where I saw the actual algorithm understood, I then moved to the DB to see if I could leverage it for performance.
+Depending on the DB available, it may have mechanisms (e.g stored proceedures) that we could leverage in the future.
+- I did not spend a huge amount of time on the data ingestion side.
+Based on the DB architecture, I left this for later since fast data ingestion is very much datastore specific.
+- Where I felt applicable, I added default parameters.
+However, it would be good to place documented limits on (1) The amount of words you want to add (2) The number of anagram matches you want to get

 Initial Specifications
 ======================